VACANT

 Families are encouraged to have a regular medical provider for their children.
 If you do not have health insurance for your child and need help to see if they are eligible for Medicaid or the Kentucky Children's Health Insurance Program (KCHIP), please contact the nurse or Family Resource and Youth Services Center (FRYSC) coordinator for your school.
 If your child is eligible for free/reduced-price lunch at school, they may qualify for Medicaid or KCHIP.

 For those without health insurance or no regular healthcare provider, arrangements can be made for these services to be provided at school by JCPS nurse practitioners and school nurses.
-Please contact the nurse at school or the Health Services Office for scheduling.
+Please contact the nurse at school or the Health & Wellness Office for scheduling.
 Staff cannot do the eye examination, but vouchers are available for those families who qualify.

 All school health services are essential to support student success.
 Please return a completed school nurse office consent each year so your child(ren) can be seen and cared for.
 Parents are notified before any regular health screening is completed.